Compliance

 We continue to improve the quality of our data through the use of technology, including analytical tools that aid testing, assessment and interpretation of data.

 Tax authorities are increasingly implementing or expanding digital tax platforms, enabling businesses to file real-time tax returns.
-For example, Spain, Hungary and Poland have introduced digital regimes that allow for the direct transfer of data from company reporting tools to the tax authorities.
+For example, Spain, Hungary and Poland have introduced digital VAT regimes that allow for the direct transfer of data from company reporting tools to the tax authorities.

 We continue to improve data management to meet the growing demand for transparency.
 In 2019, we launched a process called "one click tax returns" in the USA, which analyses transactions subject to excise tax on a real-time basis for accuracy and completeness.
 Reviewing transactions as they occur supports Shell’s ability to file real-time tax returns.